 Winter is also a good time to test drive a car you’re considering buying.
 This is especially true if you live in regions that experience wintry weather conditions.
 By test driving with snow or slush on the ground, you can gauge what it’s like to drive the car in the worst conditions.

 Winter can be a good time to get a good deal, but it’s not the only time to shop.
 If you’re prepared to negotiate the price and come in with financing, it might make sense to wait until spring or later to start shopping.

 - Most of the manufacturer deals are for new cars, so if you’re buying used, there’s not much point in winter shopping.
 Plus, you don’t want to be caught in snowy or icy weather if your used car isn’t properly winterized.

 - And if you’re shopping for a used car through a private sale, you’ll be less likely to find deals in winter.
 It may also be harder to schedule a personal meeting to check out the car.

 - Car shopping in warmer climates may actually be worse in winter since the weather is more pleasant.
 Most advice anticipates you live somewhere with a cold winter, so you may want to wait until the temperatures climb in the spring to go shopping.

 - If you expect a large tax refund or winter bonus that can be used as a big down payment, wait until spring.
-After all, the less money you n—eed to take out on a loan, the more you’ll save overall — even if you miss the bigger winter deals.
+After all, the less money you need to take out, the more you’ll save overall — even if you miss the bigger winter deals.

-- It may seem counterintuitive, but dealerships will start receiving 2023 models in late 2022.
-If you want a 2022 model, hold off until late summer.
-This way, dealers are pushing the 2023 model and you can get a good deal on the “old” model year.
+- It may seem counterintuitive, but dealerships will start receiving 2024 models in late 2023.
+If you want a 2023 model, hold off until late summer.
+This way, dealers are pushing the 2024 model, and you can get a good deal on the “old” model year.